Malines Chicken: All About This Large Breed

 The Malines has the prominent and distinguished look of Oriental breeds but with the meat quality of native species.
 By the end of the nineteenth century, this giant breed was Belgium’s most popular meat bird, and many other countries followed afterward.

 Malines are a cold hardy breed, as they originate in Belgium, where winters can be cold.
 They stand cold weather better than hot temperatures.
-When keeping Malines, keep in mind to provide extra care during hot weather (more than 75F or 25C).
+When keeping Malines, remember to provide extra care during hot weather (more than 75F or 25C).

 The large breed is a healthy bird and does not need much extra care except food, water, and shelter.
-As with any other chicken breed, they are susceptible to common poultry health dangers such as coccidiosis, sour crop and respiratory diseases.
+Like any other chicken breed, they are susceptible to common poultry health dangers such as coccidiosis, sour crop and respiratory diseases.

-The Malines chicken was bred as a table bird, which is still what the breed is famous for.
+The Malines chicken was bred as a table bird, which the breed is still famous for.
 However, the Malines hens are decent egg layers, which makes them a dual-purpose breed.
 So they can be a nice addition to your backyard flock.

 Hens lay up to 160 eggs per year.
 The eggs are cream-colored and large in size.